deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "What kind of R&B?"
 Sean asked, sparing Ava's discomfort.

 "Huh?
-Oh, uh…Santos, Leila Perez, Manny B…"
+Oh, uh...Santos, Leila Perez, Manny B..."

 Sean shrugged, not recognising any of them.